ViCCo-Group/thingsvision/docs/AvailableModels.md

 ### Official CLIP and OpenCLIP

-We provide models trained using [CLIP](https://arxiv.org/abs/2103.00020), both from the official repository and from [OpenCLIP](https://github.com/mlfoundations/open_clip).
-Available `model_name`s are:
+We provide [CLIP](https://arxiv.org/abs/2103.00020) models from the official CLIP repo and from [OpenCLIP](https://github.com/mlfoundations/open_clip).
+Available `model_name`'s are:

 - `clip`
 - `OpenClip`

-Both provide multiple model architectures and, in the case of OpenCLIP also multiple training datasets, which can be specified using the `model_parameters` argument.
-For example, if you want to get a `ViT-B/32` model from official CLIP, you would do the following:
+Both provide multiple model architectures and, in the case of OpenCLIP also different training datasets, which can both be specified using the `model_parameters` argument.
+For example, if you want to get a `ViT-B/32` model from the official CLIP repo (trained on WIT), you would do the following:

 ```python
 import torch